-The simple example shows that there is economic intuition behind the case when GOP denominated asset prices become true martingales.
+The simple example shows that there is economic intuition behind the case when GOP denominated asset prices becomes true martingales.
 It happens in two cases.
 Firstly, it may happen if the growth rate of the risky asset is low.
 In other words, the market price of risk is very low and investors cannot create short positions due to limited liability to short the risky asset.
 Secondly, it may happen if the risky asset has a high growth rate, corresponding to the situation where the market price of risk is high.
-In the example this corresponds to $\mu \geq \frac{\sigma^2}{2}$ .
+In the example this corresponds to $\mu \geq \frac{\sigma^2}{2}$.
 Investors cannot have arbitrary long positions in the risky assets, because of the risk of bankruptcy.
-The fact that investors avoid bankruptcy is not a consequence of Definition 1, it will persist even without this restriction.
+The fact that investors avoid bankruptcy is not a consequence of Definition 2.1, it will persist even without this restriction.
 Instead, it derives from the fact that the logarithmic utility function turns to minus infinity as wealth turns to zero.
-Consequently, any strategy that may result in zero wealth with positive probability will be avoided.
+Consequently, any strategy, that may result in zero wealth with positive probability will be avoided.
 One may expect to see the phenomenon in more general continuous-time models, in cases where investors are facing portfolio constraints or if there are jumps which may suddenly reduce the value of the portfolio.
-I will return to this issue in the next section.
+We will return to this issue in the next section.

 The assumption of independent returns can be loosened, see Hakansson and Liu (1970) and Algoet and Cover (1988).
-Although strategies in such set-ups should be based on previous information, not just the information of the current realizations of stock prices, it can be shown that the growth and numéraire property remains intact in this set-up.
+Although strategies should in such set-up be based on previous information, not just the information of the current realizations of stock prices, it can be shown that the growth and numéraire property remains intact in this set-up.

-That no arbitrage is necessary seems to have been noted quite early by Hakansson (1971a), who formulated this as a "no easy money" condition, where "easy money" is defined as the ability to form a portfolio whose return dominates the risk free interest rate almost surely.
-The one-to-one relation to arbitrage appears in Maier, Peterson, and Weide (1977b)[Theorem 1 and 1'] and although Maier, Peterson, and Weide (1977b)[Theorem 1 and 1'] and although Maier, Peterson, and Weide (1977b)[Theorem 1 and 1'] and although Maier, Peterson, and Weide (1977b)[Theorem 1 and 1'] and although Maier, Peterson, and Weide (1977b) do not mention arbitrage and state price densities (SPD) explicitly, their results could be phrased as the equivalence between the existence of a solution to problem 2 and the existence of an SPD [Theorem 1] and the absence of arbitrage [Theorem 1'].
+That no arbitrage is necessary, seems to have been noted quite early by Hakansson (1971a), who formulated this as a "no easy money" condition, where "easy money" is defined as the ability to form a portfolio whose return dominates the risk free interest rate almost surely.
+The one-to-one relation to arbitrage appears in Maier, Peterson, and Weide (1977b)[Theorem 1 and 1'] and although Maier, Peterson, and Weide (1977b) do not mention arbitrage and state price densities(SPD) explicitly, their results could be phrased as the equivalence between existence of a solution to problem 2 and the existence of an SPD[Theorem 1] and the absence of arbitrage [Theorem 1'].
 The first time the relation is mentioned explicitly is in Long (1990).
-Long's Theorem 1, as stated, is not literally true, although it would be if numéraire portfolio was replaced by GOP.
-Uniqueness of the value process, $S^{(\underline{\delta})}(t)$ , was remarked in Breiman (1961)[Proposition 1].
+Longs Theorem 1 as stated is not literally true, although it would be if numéraire portfolio was replaced by GOP.
+Uniqueness of the value process, $S^{(\delta)}(t)$ was remarked in Breiman (1961)[Proposition 1].

 The properties of the GOP strategy, in particular the myopia was analyzed in Mossin (1968).
-Papers addressing the problem of obtaining a solution to the problem include Bellman and Kalaba (1957), Ziemba (1972), Elton and Gruber (1974), Maier, Peterson, and Weide (1977b) and Cover (1984).
+Papers addressing the problem of obtaining a solution to the problem includes Bellman and Kalaba (1957), Ziemba (1972), Elton and Gruber (1974), Maier, Peterson, and Weide (1977b) and Cover (1984).
 The methods are either approximations or based on non-linear optimization models.

-The proof of the second property of Theorem 3 dates back to Kelly (1956) for a very special case of Bernoulli trials but was noted independently by Latané (1959).
-The results where refined in Breiman (1960, 1961) and extended to general distributions in Algoet and Cover (1988).
+The proof of the second property of Theorem 2.8 dates back to Kelly (1956) for a very special case of Bernoulli trials but was noted independently by Latané (1959).
+The results where refined in Breiman (1960) (1960, 1961) and extended to general distributions in Algoet and Cover (1988).

-The expected time to reach a certain goal was considered in Breiman (1961) and the inclusion of a rebate in Aucamp (1977) implies that the GOP will minimize this time for finite levels of wealth.
+The expected time to reach a certain goal was considered inBreiman (1961) and the inclusion of a rebate in Aucamp (1977) implies that the GOP will minimize this time for finite levels of wealth.